 Ever since I was introduced to the notion of waterfall classification based on its geometry from reading Gregory Plumb’s book about Waterfalls in the Pacific Northwest, I was intrigued by how he was able to categorize waterfalls based on some common features regarding shape.

 Of course, Plumb wasn’t the only one doing this.
-There are numerous other people making categorizations based on geometry out on the internet.
+There are numerous other people out on the internet making categorizations based on geometry.

 The big problem is that when you have criteria based on visualization and inspection, it’s subject to interpretation.
 Therefore, there’s bound to be disagreements and problems as well as inconsistencies within the categorical definitions themselves.

 Nevertheless, let’s look into the types of geometrical classifications that are out there.